+3.1.
+Board of Trustees

-- 3.1.
-Governing Body - to ensure we have effective policies and procedures in place for the recruitment of staff and volunteers in accordance with the DfE guidance and legal requirements - to monitor compliance with the above policies. - 3.2.
-Headteacher/ Senior management team/ recruiting managers - to ensure safe recruitment practices are followed and make sure appropriate checks are carried out on all staff and volunteers - to monitor contractor and agency compliance with this document - to promote the safeguarding of children and young people at every stage of the recruitment process.
+- to ensure we have effective policies and procedures in place for the recruitment of staff and volunteers in accordance with the DfE guidance and legal requirements - to monitor compliance with the above policies.

+3.2.
+Headteacher/ Senior management team/ recruiting managers

+- to ensure safe recruitment practices are followed and make sure appropriate checks are carried out on all staff and volunteers - to monitor contractor and agency compliance with this document - to promote the safeguarding of children and young people at every stage of the recruitment process.